IV Insertion and IV Removal

 Equipment

-- Gloves, antiseptic product, tourniquet, and correctly sized peripheral IV catheter
+- IV start supplies: gloves, antiseptic product, tourniquet, gauze, tape, transparent dressing, and correctly sized peripheral IV catheter

-- Extension set/needleless cap, normal saline syringe, securement device, transparent dressing, and label
+- Extension set/needleless or positive-pressure cap, normal saline syringe for patency check, securement device, and site label (for example initials/date/time/gauge per policy)

 - For removal: sterile gauze, tape, antiseptic swab, and disposal supplies per policy